corvettelover66/7d2dModXmlXpathGenerator/Publish_LOC/README.txt

 EASY:
 -Add a setting to change the search box threshold +Force on focus when opening a direct edit window
-+Add a check to remove object function to check if it is the last in the tree, rather than go off of the first one.
-That way you can remove unwanted other trees.
-+Add ignore functionality to child trees in new object view.
-+Add logic to auto remove config tags from the files.
 +Add a checkbox to stop updates in the XmlOutputBox +Add a small edit text window for storing values.
 +add a file menu to delete all empty files.